 I wish to take this brief opportunity to thank some of the peer support groups in my constituency, which work so incredibly hard, particularly for those who struggle to access traditional NHS services.
 Stevie Morley from Take Ten offers the most phenomenal service for those who are suffering from mental health problems, and I wish to use this opportunity today to thank her.
 I also wish to thank Auntie Pam’s, which is based in Dewsbury and supports young mums, expectant mums and those who are just having problems, perhaps even problems conceiving.
 Auntie Pam’s is made up of local young mums and they are just wonderful.

 The current situation is why Labour will ask the National Institute for Health and Care Excellence to carry out a full review of the psychological therapies available on the NHS, to ensure that everyone is able to access therapies that are appropriate and work for them.
 For some people with a mental health condition, it may be necessary to go beyond talking therapies or community support.
 When that is the case, we should be working to ensure they receive the best treatment possible.
 But too many women are still being mistreated in mental health units.
 Last year, more than 4,000 women held under the Mental Health Act were subject to restriction.
-Each woman was subject to an average of 12 restrictive interventions, which is far more than the average man was.
+Each woman was subject to an average of 12 restrictive interventions, which is far more than for the average man.